epigone707/epigone707.github.io/_posts/2022-12-21-darkreader.md

 Finally, I click the switch button to  disable darkreader and switch to the light mode.
 Then Disqus doesn't work properly even in light mode!
 ![d4](/assets/images/disqus-4.png)

 I spent 2 hours to fix this and failed.

-I think it's a bug of Darkreader.
+I believe it's a subtle bug of Darkreader.
+Darkreader automatically read the color of the website and generate a dark mode for it, while Disqus also automatically scan the color of the website to determine its display mode.
+Therefore, some weird things happen when Darkreader and Disqus are used at the same time.

+# Solution?

+My solution is to not use Darkreader, though it is a very convenient tool.
+I wrote css code to generate a dark mode for my website.